GravityPDF/gravity-pdf-documentation/docs/v6/templates/leo.md

 ### Footer
 * The footer is displayed in the bottom of all pages in your PDF.
 * The footer text is center-aligned in the document, and this cannot be changed.
-* The footer background colour is set using the [Secondary Color](#secondary-color) Setting.
-The text colour will use black or white (whichever has the best contrast).
+* The footer background color is set using the [Secondary Color](#secondary-color) Setting.
+The text color will use black or white (whichever has the best contrast).

 ### Primary Color
-* Used for the top-bar background colour that is displayed on every page.
-The default colour is Azure Radiance (hex `#098FFE`).
+* Used for the top-bar background color that is displayed on every page.
+The default color is Azure Radiance (hex `#098FFE`).

 ### Secondary Color
-* Used for the bottom-bar background colour that is displayed on every page.
-The default colour is Tundora (hex `#4C4C4C`).
+* Used for the bottom-bar background color that is displayed on every page.
+The default color is Tundora (hex `#4C4C4C`).

 ## Additional Settings